cdghhhiilnnotu/Chatbot-Server-1/README.md

 # Chatbot Server

-Dự án này là máy chủ chatbot được xây dựng bằng Node.js và tích hợp với Ollama để cung cấp khả năng trò chuyện thông minh.
-Nó được thiết kế để hoạt động cùng với ứng dụng chatbot client.
+This project is a chatbot server built with Node.js and integrated with Ollama to provide intelligent chat capabilities.
+It is designed to work in conjunction with a chatbot client application.

-## Tính năng
+## Features

-* Cung cấp API cho ứng dụng chatbot client để tương tác với chatbot.
+* Provides an API for the chatbot client application to interact with the chatbot.
-* Tích hợp với Ollama để xử lý các yêu cầu trò chuyện.
+* Integrates with Ollama for processing chat requests.
-* Giao diện web trực quan được xây dựng bằng Streamlit.
+* Intuitive web interface built with Streamlit.

-## Cài đặt
+## Installation

-1.  **Yêu cầu**:
+1.  **Requirements**:
-    * Python (phiên bản 3.10)
+    * Python (version 3.10)
-    * conda (Miniconda hoặc Anaconda)
+    * conda (Miniconda or Anaconda)
     * pip (Python package installer)
-    * Ollama (đã cài đặt và cấu hình)
+    * Ollama (installed and configured)
-2.  **Tạo môi trường conda**:
+2.  **Create conda environment**:

     ```bash
     conda create -n server-env python=3.10
     conda activate server-env
     ```
-3.  **Cài đặt ffmpeg**:
+3.  **Install ffmpeg**:

     ```bash
     conda install conda-forge::ffmpeg
     ```
-4.  **Cài đặt các gói Python**:
+4.  **Install Python packages**:

     ```bash
     pip install -r requirements.txt
     ```

-5.  **Cài đặt Ollama**:
+5.  **Install Ollama**:
-    * Đảm bảo rằng bạn đã cài đặt và cấu hình Ollama theo hướng dẫn của nhà phát triển Ollama.
+    * Ensure you have installed and configured Ollama according to the Ollama developer's instructions.
-6.  **Chạy server**:
+6.  **Run server**:

     ```bash
     python server.py
     ```
-7.  **Chạy giao diện web**:
+7.  **Run web interface**:

     ```bash
     streamlit run app.py
     ```

-## Lưu ý
+## Notes

-* Đảm bảo rằng Ollama đang chạy trước khi khởi động máy chủ chatbot.
+* Ensure that Ollama is running before starting the chatbot server.
-* Bạn có thể tùy chỉnh các cài đặt của máy chủ trong tệp `server.py`.
+* You can customize the server settings in the `server.py` file.
-* Tệp `requirements.txt` chứa danh sách các gói Python cần thiết.
+* The `requirements.txt` file contains a list of required Python packages.
-* Tệp `app.py` chứa mã nguồn giao diện web.
+* The `app.py` file contains the source code for the web interface.